Wilhelm2/MobileNetworks/README.md

 # User guide

-This section firt explains how to install the required ressources to execute the project.
+This section first explains how to install the required resources to execute the project.
 Then it shows how to import the project in the OMNeT++ built-in IDE based on Eclipse.
 Finally, it describes how to execute the simulation on the terminal.

 ## OMNeT++ installation